 Things to do this week for a healthy pregnancy

-Depending on your care provider’s protocol, you may also need to head into the office to have some preliminary blood work that will confirm pregnancy and check your hormone levels.
+Depending on your healthcare provider’s protocol, you may also need to head into the office to have some preliminary blood work.
+This will confirm your pregnancy and check your hormone levels.
 One test will check your hCG.
 This number should double about every 48 to 72 hours.
 The other will check your progesterone levels.

 Both tests are repeated at least once to assess the increase in numbers.

-Even at week four, it’s never too early to start healthy habits.
+Even at week 4, it’s never too early to start healthy habits.
 Try eating whole foods, avoiding smoking and alcohol, and, if you aren’t already, start taking a prenatal vitamin.

 Exercise is also a great way to ease pregnancy symptoms and keep your body and baby healthy.
 Typically any activity you were doing before pregnancy is safe to continue in the first trimester.
-For vigorous exercise, you may want to consult with your doctor about certain modifications that might be necessary.
+For vigorous exercise, you may want to speak with your doctor about certain changes that might be necessary.